 Hard surface is good for modeling things like buildings and cars, where digital sculpting is better for organic structures such as characters and animals.

-3D models can be created for a variety of applications from product design, engineering, and architecture to movies, games, and commercial advertising.
+3D models can be created for a variety of applications from product design, engineering, and architecture to movies, games, and commercial advertising."

 As soon as you start to want to create and render detailed computer-generated imagery and visual effects, you will need a more powerful machine.
 Generally, the best laptops for video editing or the best video editing PCs should be able to easily handle most 3D modeling software.

-How to choose the best 3D modeling software for you
+How to choose the best 3D modeling software

 Budget will be a factor - especially for creatives who demand that professional polish.
 Top-end software, like Autodesk 3DS Max and Maya, deliver industry-standard results at industry-standard prices.
 If your needs (or your budget) are less extensive, for example, building a quick mock-up or visualization, tools like Blender and SketchUp Free offer affordable alternatives.

 Finally, be subjective.
-Choose the software that feels comfortable for you, and matches your flow
+Choose the software that feels comfortable for you, and matches your flow.

 How we test the best 3D modeling software